 The flip side of this heavy quality is the subtleness we correlate with Vata dosha.
 In Vedic astrology or Jyotish, the planet Jupiter is called Guru, partially because of the great mass of the planet.
 Take Kapha balancing supplements to help you reduce this heavy quality.

 One of the better-known qualities of Kapha dosha is slow (manda).
 Kapha people are slow to walk, slow to talk, and have slow digestion (manda agni).
 Consequently, this can lead to a sluggish thyroid.
 They take their time in making changes and prefer to stick to their routines.

 Smooth (slakshna) is an attribute of Kapha dosha.
 These individuals have smooth skin.
 This smooth quality also provides internal lubrication and prevents bone and joint problems.
 They are usually soft-spoken, warm-hearted, caring people.

 Along the same line, soft (mrudu) is another of the qualities of Kapha dosha.
 This is in opposition to the rough quality of Vata.
 Kapha people have soft skin.
 They also are very kind and have a soft heart, allowing them to be very compassionate.
 Soft is measured in terms of rigidity, with hard being at the other end of the continuum.

-Begin balancing Kapha by utilizing a tongue cleaner daily, taking herbal supplements to balance Kapha and to improve your digestion.
-Do an oil massage before shower with Kapha massage oil.
+Begin balancing Kapha by utilizing a tongue cleaner daily, and taking herbal supplements to balance Kapha and improve your digestion.
+Do an oil massage before showering with Kapha massage oil.
 To best determine how to balance your vikruti, it is advisable to get a personalized Ayurvedic consultation and put yourself back on the road to health.

 Comments will be approved before showing up.